Not a Guy Ritchie meets the British Soap Opera inspired spin off for EastEnders (surprisingly)…

 About the trailer…

 All that’s missing in the plot and trailer is a cameo of some of Ryan’s EastEnders on set companions but in zombie form.
 In her part as Zoe in this soap, one scene always comes to mind.
-Probably needing no build up or introduction for hardened fans of the soap, I remember Ryan’s scenes where’s Zoe’s parentage was revealed in true dramatic fashion.
-Jessie Wallace seen playing Kat Slater and revealed to be Zoe’s true mother.
+Probably needing no build up or introduction for hardened fans of the soap, I remember Ryan’s scenes where’s Zoe’s parentage was revealed in truly dramatic fashion.
+As her big sister, Kat was revealed to be Zoe’s true mother.

-As if this film shot was interwoven with this Eastenders plot, wouldn’t it be fun if as Ryan as Zoe guns down Kat.
+If this film shot was interwoven with this Eastenders plot, wouldn’t it be fun if Ryan as Zoe guns down Kat?
 Kat cries “But I’m your muuuuuuuuuuver”.
 (As Kat did in that scene, in that wonderful moment in the soap) before receiving a headshot, her slumping headless body on top of a pile of British EastEnder favourites including Zoe’s father Uncle ‘Arry.
 At which point Ryan’s character says I know in a knowing way.
 And as she turns and walks away, it cues that infamous Eastenders end of show drum roll.
 And the credits roll.